 San Antonio Personal injury attorneys have seen the devastation caused by the negligence or reckless behavior of another person or entity.
 An experienced personal injury attorney in San Antonio can assist you in evaluating your claim and getting the compensation you need and deserve.

 An accident resulting in a personal injury is never a planned event.
 It comes without warning and can be devastating.
 In one short moment, your life may be changed forever.
 According to the National Safety Council, there were 167,127 preventable deaths and 46.5 million personal injuries in 2018.
 Personal injury can lead to mounting medical bills, loss of wages, reduced earning capacity, permanent pain and suffering, loss of consortium and more.
-A San Antonio personal injury attorney can assure you that you get the full compensation you deserve at a time when you need it the most.
+A San Antonio personal injury lawyer can assure you that you get the full compensation you deserve at a time when you need it the most.

 A personal injury is a legal term for any type of injury or loss inflicted upon a person due to the negligence of another party.
 The person who has been wronged can hold the negligent party accountable by seeking compensation in a personal injury lawsuit.
 The purpose of personal injury law is to restore the injured victim (“plaintiff”) to the position they would have been in if the negligent act had not occurred.

 It may be tempting to handle your injury claim without an attorney.
 In some cases, you may not need an attorney, especially if you are not seriously injured, and your losses are not substantial.
 Insurance companies are sometimes agreeable when you have a small claim.